jweaver85/docker-templates/README.md

 I think the main trick here, is to comment out the only rule in the .htacess file that had a 301 redirect
   * shrugs....
+  * It was a little more involved.
+I left the file in php-laravel9/public/.htaccess intact, with only one rule uncommented

 Running
 ---